Cdub-63/Im_Not_Slacking_Off_My_Ansible_Playbook_Is_Still_Running/Getting Started With Ansible/Readme.md

 We'll install Ansible on a control node and configure two managed servers for use with Ansible.
 We will also create a simple inventory and run an Ansible command to verify our configuration is correct.

 # Install Ansible on the Control Node
-Log in to the control node using ssh, cloud_user, and the provided public IP address and password:
+Log in to the control node using ssh.
 > ssh username@PUBLIC IP

 To install Ansible on the control node: